-So an employee driving his car 12,000 miles during a year for business purposes would receive 45p per mile for the first 10,000 mile and 25p for the remaining 2,000.
+So an employee driving his car 12,000 miles during a year for business purposes would receive 45p per mile for the first 10,000 miles and 25p for the remaining 2,000.

 Step two: Expenses policy

-With basic knowledge about the way expenses work, you can begin applying this to the specific needs of your organisation.
+With basic knowledge about the way expenses work, you can begin applying this to the specific needs of your business.
 The foundation for this is a robust and effective expenses policy.
-This sets out the way your company handles expenses - what can be claimed, how it can be claimed and any specific rules or compliance regulations.
+This sets out the way your company handles expenses - what can be claimed, how it can be claimed, and any specific rules or compliance regulations.

 An expense policy needs to be continually revised and updated to make sure it adapts to any changes, both internally and within the wider legislative world.

 You can find a full Webexpenses’ guide to creating an effective expenses policy here.
 But here we are going to deal with the most common questions asked about planning and policy.